Yar1991/Random-Color-Palette/README.md

 Maximim length of a palette name, when saving it to the library, is 10 symbols.

 I used the localStorage API to save palettes even when we accidentaly (or on purpose) close the page or browser.
 Also used the chroma.js library that helped with adjusting colors a lot.
+Check it [here](https://yar1991.github.io/Random-Color-Palette/).

 ## Technologies: